-The questionnaire consists of 28 sets of culture-free multiple choices and takes about 15 minutes to complete.
+The questionnaire consists of 28 sets of four multiple choice statements that take around 10-15 minutes to complete.

-The report provides scores and narratives for the four DISC traits and places the test-taker into a specific ‘Pattern’ or Classification.
-The report has been designed to:
+The report provides scores and descriptions for the four DISC traits and places the test-taker into a specific ‘Pattern’ or Classification.

-This DISC Personality Test was created in response to a high demand by recruiters, HR professionals, counsellors and coaches.
-They all indicated that they wanted a report that is succinct and to the point.
-One that could be interpreted without the need for training or accreditation.
+This particular DISC Test was created in response to high levels of demand from recruiters, HR professionals, counsellors and coaches, who wanted a succinct report that could be interpreted without the need for training or accreditation.

 The frequency of different patterns amongst the general population has also been taken into consideration.

 Get in touch today and find out how DISC can help you.

 No Hidden Fees such as additional training or certification fees.

 The DISC Personality Test measures personality and behaviour using techniques that cannot be incorporated into a face-to-face interview.